Skip navigation

 Before using bimekizumab-bkzx,

-- tell your doctor if you have an active or chronic infection including tuberculosis, have or have ever had depression or attempt or thoughts of harming yourself, liver problems, inflammatory bowel disease (IBD; a group of conditions that cause swelling of the lining of the intestines) such as Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum), or have recently received or are scheduled to receive a vaccine.
+• tell your doctor if you have or have ever had depression or attempt or thoughts of harming yourself, liver problems, or inflammatory bowel disease (IBD; a group of conditions that cause swelling of the lining of the intestines) such as Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).

 What special dietary instructions should I follow?